diligentlystereotypedinvestment/numbersense/CONTRIBUTING.md

     Repeating decimal problems like "The first 4 digits of 427/990 are"

     more theorem from geo, diamter of circumscribed circle of right triangle

+    sets problems like A has n elements B has i elements and A U B has a elements, how many elements are in A ∩ B

 - Spaces after the question number